-Another building of importance, the 1930 Tugendhat Villa the German architect Ludwig Mies van der Rohe, is situated in the čemá Pole surburbs.
+Another building of importance, the 1930 Tugendhat Villa, the German architect Ludwig Mies van der Rohe, is situated in the čemá Pole suburbs.
 Its’ striking white villa is ground-breaking for its’ bold designs of ‘free floating’ space.
-The main aspect of the building is the fact that it was created by covering a steel frame with glass, which had the effect of linking the inside to the outside.
-Following the departure of the owners in 1938, the building was harmed badly by the Soviets and the Nazis.
+The main aspect of the building is that it was created by covering a steel frame with glass, which had the effect of linking the inside to the outside.
+Following the owners’ departure in 1938, the building was harmed badly by the Soviets and the Nazis.
 Once World War Two was over, it functioned as a school of dance and a rehab centre for kids.
-Restored finally in the nineteen eighties, the building was pronounced a U.N.E.S.C.O.
+Restored finally in the nineteen-eighties, the building was pronounced a U.N.E.S.C.O.
 World Heritage building in 2001.
 Full restoration started early in 2010.
-Open: 10am-6pm Wednesday-Sunday.
+Open: 10 am-6 pm Wednesday-Sunday.